zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/introduction-to-oracle-insight/introduction-to-oracle-insight.md

 ## About this Workshop

-The workshop will cover how to use Oracle Integration Insight to provide real-time business visibibility and analystics for your Executives by allowing business milestones and metrics to be defined, aggregated, and visualized via consoles/dashboards.
+The workshop will cover how to use Oracle Integration Insight to provide real-time business visibility and analytics for your Executives by allowing business milestones and metrics to be defined, aggregated, and visualized via consoles/dashboards.

 Estimated Workshop Time: There are 9 labs and may take about 2 hours to complete all LiveLabs and reading material